eskinmi/seqopt/README.md

 ```

 ### selectors
 selectors manage the selecting schema for every optimization round.
-Currrently,
+Currently,
 the package has two out of box selectors, `TopN` and `MaxRelative`.